 When you file a federal income tax return, you have the choice between taking the standard deduction and itemizing your deductions.
-But after the 2017 Trump tax changes, which nearly doubled the standard deduction, many taxpayers who lowered their tax bill by itemizing deductions can no longer take the same tax breaks.
+But after the 2017 Trump tax changes, which nearly doubled the standard deduction, many taxpayers who lowered their tax bill by itemizing deductions could no longer take the same tax breaks.
 Because of all the tax code changes, many people work with a financial advisor to optimize a tax strategy for their financial goals.
-Let’s take a look at deductions that you can take in without itemizing.
+Let’s take a look at deductions that you can take without itemizing.

 Making Adjustments to Your Income

 You can reduce your taxable income by itemizing your deductions.
 This means that you list expenses that will later be subtracted from your adjusted gross income (AGI).
 If your expenses throughout the tax year were more than the value of the standard deduction, itemizing is a useful filing strategy to maximize your tax benefits.

-You can figure out your AGI by making “adjustments” to your gross income, which are called “above the line” deductions.
+However, itemizing isn’t the only way to reduce your income.
+You can make “adjustments” to your gross income, which are called “above the line” deductions.
 These are basically extra deductions that reduce the amount of income you have to pay tax on.
 They’re literally above line 7 on your standard income tax return Form 1040 where you have to write in your AGI.
 Anyone can claim them, and you don’t need to itemize.
 Here’s a breakdown of each:

 1. Educator Expenses